RaduLucianR/opengl-sandbox/README.md

 ## How to run
 1. Install Java (if not already installed); at least JDK 11 is required.
+2. Clone the repository
-2. Compile and then run the `Sandbox` file from the `sandbox` package.
+3. Compile and then run the `Sandbox` file from the `sandbox` package.